matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 **The Swagger Specification**

 - Can be JSON or YAML.
-- Field names are case sensitive.
+- Field names are case-sensitive.
-- Data types are based on JSON-Schema.
+- Data types based on JSON-Schema.
 - Models are described using Schema Object, of JSON Schema.
 - Swagger 2 uses JSON Schema Draft 4.